More than just a music group, X: THC has a proven track record of making a difference in the world, not only with their

 And there, in New York City, Liang met someone who took another road less traveled—X: THC’s Michael Nova.
 Exemplifying a true “come back story” after recovering from serious illness and the brink of blindness, artist and entrepreneur Michael Nova has been called an “existential explorer.”

 A powerful performer, composer, filmmaker and producer as well as president of Nova Music Productions, Inc., Nova was featured in The New York Times as a pioneer in helping independent artists take control of their own careers in the new music industry.

-Creating the band name X: THC as the acronym for X: The Human Condition, Nova, with Liang’s co-production, released the innovative project with a D.I.Y. (“Do It Yourself”) aesthetic that persevered after over a decade of, at times, seemingly insurmountable challenges.
+Creating the band name X: THC as the acronym for X: The Human Condition, Nova, with Liang’s co-production, released the innovative music and film multimedia project with a D.I.Y. (“Do It Yourself”) aesthetic that persevered after over a decade of, at times, seemingly insurmountable challenges.

 During pre-production, when presented to entertainment industry experts, X: The Human Condition was labeled “impossible” to achieve on a small indie budget.

 However, Nova proved the experts wrong, working for 12 years self-funding, producing and finally completing the challenging project on a shoestring budget with the help of hundreds of actors, musicians and crew, who volunteered or cut their rates to be a part of the project because of its positive message…”You are not alone.”

 During production, Nova suddenly lost his eyesight due to the debilitating effects of Iritis and pigment dispersion syndrome and was stricken with Chronic Kidney Disease.
 His recovery prognosis was doubtful, yet he unexpectedly fought off all these health challenges, including reversing the effects of Kidney Disease through alternative medicine (proving the experts wrong yet again).